 Click on any picture to get to know us.

 DAT hosts an annual fly-in program, Bantam Bound, for prospective students to get to know the college.
-This year’s program offers students either a two-day, in-person experience on campus or a day-long, virtual experience.
-We have designed both versions of the program with the goal of providing students applying for fall 2023 admission to college the opportunity to explore both the academic and social aspects of the Trinity community.
-Bantam Bound focuses on diverse perspectives including the experiences of first-generation, Native & Indigenous, LGBTQIA+, and students of color.
+This year’s program offers students a two-day, in-person experience on campus.
+We have designed the program with the goal of providing students applying for fall 2023 admission to college the opportunity to explore both the academic and social aspects of the Trinity community.
+Bantam Bound focuses on diverse perspectives including, but not limited to, the experiences of students of color, first-generation students, low-income students, and LGBTQIA+ students.
 Click here to learn more about Bantam Bound!

 Below are some examples of institution-wide policies that Trinity College has implemented to support equity on campus.